 French naval hero Camille Mortenol was born November 29, 1859 in Pointe-à-Pitre, the largest city in the French island colony of Guadeloupe in the Caribbean Sea, the son of former slave André Mortenol, a sailor, and his wife, Julienne Toussaint, a seamstress.
-A bright child who was particularly adept at mathematics, he attracted the attention of the French abolitionist Victor Schoelcher, who acted as his mentor and obtained a scholarship for him to study at Lycée Montaigne in Bordeaux, France, where Mortenol was granted the bachelor of science degree.
-He next became the first student of African descent to attend the École Polytechnique in Paris, finishing in 1880, ranked 19th in a class of 205.
+A bright child who was particularly adept at mathematics, he attracted the attention of the French abolitionist Victor Schoelcher, who acted as his mentor and obtained a scholarship for him to study at Lycée Montaigne in Bordeaux, France, where Mortenol he earned a Bachelor of Science degree.
+He next became the first student of African descent to attend the École Polytechnique in Paris, finishing in 1880, ranked nineteenth in a class of 205.

 Probably due to his father’s influence and connection to the sea, Mortenol chose to pursue a career in the French Navy.
 As a junior officer, he twice participated in the conquest and “pacification” of Madagascar in the 1890s, demonstrating exceptional competence and bravery that earned him the ribbon Chevalier Legion d’Honneur (Knight of the Legion of Honor) and the appreciation of General Joseph Gallieni.
 In 1901, he joined the Ogowe expedition in the French Congo (present-day Gabon).
 Having trained to operate torpedo boats, in 1904 he was promoted to frigate captain and began a five-year tour of duty in the Pacific capped in 1907 with command of the 2nd Flotilla of Torpedo Boats patrolling the waters of southern and eastern China.
 From 1909 to 1914 he was mostly assigned administrative work at naval offices at the port of Brest.